cubeta-io/cubeta-starter/readme.md

 <p>`AcceptedLanguagesMiddleware` middleware :</p>
-to use this just put this line in your `$middlewareGroups` array in the `api` element : `\Cubeta\CubetaStarter\Middleware\AcceptedLanguagesMiddleware::class` in this way every received request will be checked for having an _accept-language_ header and change the project locale depending on it. in addition to that you will notice that the generated postman collection will have a `"locale"` variable which will be the default value of all the generated requests' locale you can set it in postman in the variables' section of the
+to use this just put this line in your `$middlewareGroups` array in the `api` element : `\App\Http\Middleware\AcceptedLanguagesMiddleware::class` in this way every received request will be checked for having an _accept-language_ header and change the project locale depending on it. in addition to that you will notice that the generated postman collection will have a `"locale"` variable which will be the default value of all the generated requests' locale you can set it in postman in the variables' section of the